pstimpel/functiongeneratordds/README.md

 ## Logic PCB

 I was creating a single sided PCB, so everyone with equipment should be able to create the PCB as well.
 However, I do not recommend using my board design.
 I had some parts laying around, and was recycling them by mixing SMD and THT with no bad feelings.

+## Improvements

+2021-09-14

+- Added missing OpAmp
+- replaced TL071 by TL072 for output buffering
+- added 2 100 Ohms resistors in parallel to output for 50 Ohms Output
+- added updated circuit and gerber stuff to repo

 ## License